 Vacuum Pump: Vacuum pumps are used to suck and remove moisture and air from air conditioning lines.
 They’re helpful when it comes to making repairs, as lines must be pulled into a vacuum and tested for leaks before the system can be charged with refrigerant.

-Recovery Unit: Refrigerant recovery from a HVAC system has been mandatory since 1995, so make sure you or your techs have a trustworthy recovery unit in their arsenal.
-A recovery unit must always be used to make sure the refrigerant is recovered from a cooling system, before you can begin the vacuum process.
+Recovery Unit: Refrigerant recovery from an HVAC system has been mandatory since 1995, so make sure you or your techs have a trustworthy recovery unit in their arsenal.
+A recovery unit must always be used to make sure the refrigerant is recovered from a cooling system before you can begin the vacuum process.

 Megger: As an HVAC technician, you’ll likely need access to a Megger, a measuring instrument used to measure an electrical system’s insulation resistance.
 This is important for HVAC quality control, as an electrical system degrades the quality of insulation resistance over time; this timeline may be shorter depending on the environmental conditions the unit goes up against every day, especially in areas with extreme temperatures, humidity, and the presence dust or dirt.